 Case study: Establishing a content platform

-The success of our initial content management tooling project led to my team transitioning from a project team to a platform team to build out enterprise-wide content capabilities.
+After a successful content management tooling project, my team pivoted from a project team to a platform team to build out enterprise-wide content capabilities.

 What was the problem?